Review of the Aboriginal Heritage Act 1972

 - provides high standards of protection for significant places and objects, while enabling land use.

-The review will include three consultation phases:
+The review includes three consultation phases:

 Consultation Phase One: Release of the Consultation Paper